 The State Water Resources Control Board (SWRCB) adopted a Recycled Water Policy in May 2009 that requires development of plans to manage salts, nutrients, and other significant chemical compounds in every groundwater basin or subbasin in the state.
 The SNMPs are intended to help streamline permitting of new recycled water projects while ensuring attainment of water quality objectives and protection of beneficial uses.
 As part of the IRWM Update, SNMPs will be completed for the entire Pajaro Watershed which includes lands in three different counties, requiring three separate management plans.
-The Santa Clara Valley Water District (SCVWD) will lead the Llagas Subbasin; the Bolsa, Hollister, San Juan Bautista Area, and Tres Pinos subbasins are managed by the San Benito County Water District (SBCWD); and the Pajaro Valley Groundwater Basin is managed by the PVWMA.
+The Santa Clara Valley Water District (SCVWD) will lead the Llagas Subbasin; the Bolsa, Hollister, San Juan Bautista Area, and Tres Pinos subbasins are managed by the San Benito County Water District (SBCWD); and the Pajaro Valley Groundwater Basin is managed by PV Water.

 Task 1: Identify SNMP stakeholders & convene a committee

 Task 3: Estimate salt and nutrient loading, fate and transport

 Task 4: Estimate assimilative capacity

 Task 5: Develop salt and nutrient goals and objectives

 Task 6: Develop implementation plan

 Task 7: Prepare salt and nutrient monitoring plan

 Task 9: Complete salt and nutrient management plan

 The Salt and Nutrient Management Plan Public Review Draft was released on May 18, 2016.
 A screen friendly version is avaiable here, and a higher resolution, print friendly version is available here.
 Public Comments were accepted through June 24, 2016.